Stratification theorems for exponential sums in families: Intuition for analytic number theorists (by A. Forey, J. Fresán and E. Kowalski)

 The concrete origin for the use of methods of algebraic geometry and étale cohomology in analytic number theory lies in trace functions, and especially in exponential sums.
 Properly speaking, a trace function on~$\Aa^m$ is the data of a family $(t_n)_{n\geq 1}$ of functions $k_n^m\to \Cc$, and it is associated to some algebraic object~$M$, which we call a ``coefficient object''.
 This object is not uniquely determined by~$(t_n)$, but we will not worry about this matter in this appendix.

 The first examples of trace functions arise from polynomials $f\in k[X_1,\ldots,X_m]$ by means of

 the corresponding coefficient object is denoted by $\mcL_{\psi(f)}$.
 Many other examples are then obtained by applying various operations, which are known to preserve the set of trace functions (these are operations on the coefficient objects, which are reflected in a specific operation at the level of trace functions).
-These operations include the following, where we indicate the algebraic notation for the corresponding coefficient objects: \begin{itemize} \item The constant function $1$ is associated to the coefficient object $M=\bQl$. \item The sum of the trace functions associated to $M_1$ and $M_2$ is associated to $M_1\oplus M_2$. \item If $(t_n)$ is a trace function associated to~$M$, then $((-1)^kt_n)$ is a trace function for each integer $k\in \Zz$, associated to a coefficient denoted by $M[k]$ and called a ``shift'' of $M$.
+These operations include the following, where we indicate the algebraic notation for the corresponding coefficient objects: \begin{itemize} \item The constant function $1$ is associated to the coefficient object $M=\bQl$. \item The sum of the trace functions associated to $M_1$ and $M_2$ is associated to $M_1\oplus M_2$ (and if a coefficient object~$M$ has this form, we also say that~$M_1$ and~$M_2$ are \emph{direct factors} of~$M$). \item If $(t_n)$ is a trace function associated to~$M$, then $((-1)^kt_n)$ is a trace function for each integer $k\in \Zz$, associated to a coefficient denoted by $M[k]$ and called a ``shift'' of $M$.

 \item If $(t_n)$ is a trace function associated to~$M$, then $(|k_n|^r t_n)$ is a trace function for each integer~$r \in \Zz$, associated to a coefficient denoted by $M(-r)$ and called a ``(Tate) twist'' of $M$.